dirtslayer/rms/_posts/2017-10-14-welcome-to-redwater-soccer.markdown

 title: "Welcome to Redwater Soccer"
 date: 2017-10-14T19:47:59-06:00
 ---
+![RocketsLogo]

 # Welcome!

 Redwater Soccer is under construction ... the organization and website.
 There have been huge efforts in the past by many people.
-I'd like to thank Darren, Justin and Aimee and all of the previous coaches, referees, parents and of course players.
+I'd like to thank Darren, Justin, Aimee, coaches, referees, parents and of course players.

 ## Its all about the players!!